-Engineering was not an obvious initial choice for a carreer.
-My first degree was a B.A. degree in Music from New York University in 1969.
-While an undergraduate I was performing professionally in and around NY City with a wide variety of musical groups with the expectation of continuing with music as a career.
+Engineering was not an initial career choice.
+My first degree was a B.A. in Music from New York University in 1969.
+While an undergraduate I was performing professionally in and around NY City with a wide variety of musical groups, fully expecting to continue with music as a career.
 After graduation, two years in the Army, and a more objective look at my abilities and interests, I returned to school with a different perspective and altered goals, obtaining a B.S. degree in Physics from the State University of New York at Stony Brook.
 Continuing on to graduate school in oceanography, specializing in ocean optics and remote sensing, I obtained M.S.
 (1987) and Ph.D. degrees (1981) in Marine Studies at the University of Delaware.
-Upon graduation I was delighted to join the faculty of the Department of Civil and Environmental Engineering at Cornell University, where I have conducted research in remote sensing that has involved a broad range of applications of remote sensing - from ocean optics to vegetation monitoring to beach trafficability.
-Sabbatical leaves in academia (RIT, University of Southern Mississippi), industry (WRI) and government (NASA, Naval Research Laboratory) have empowered a broad perspective and knowledge base in remote sensing and radiative transfer while broadening my contact base.
+Upon graduation I was delighted to join the faculty of the Department of Civil and Environmental Engineering at Cornell University, where I have conducted research in remote sensing that has involved a broad range of applications of remote sensing - from ocean optics to vegetation monitoring to beach trafficability, and most recently in characterization of soil.
+Sabbatical leaves in academia (RIT, University of Southern Mississippi), industry (WRI) and government (NASA, Naval Research Laboratory) have resulted in a broad perspective and knowledge base in remote sensing and radiative transfer while broadening my contact base.
 I continue to conduct research in a variety of aspects of remote sensing and teaches courses in Remote Sensing and Digital Image Processing.

 In designing courses in remote sensing, my objective has been to train intelligent users of data collected from satellite and aircraft.
 The core philosophy has been that, regardless of the application, intelligent use of these data requires a basic understanding of the underlying physics as well as an acquaintance with the design of the major sensing systems since both of these impact the information content, processing and interpretation of the remote data.
 Thus, the courses are designed to introduce students to basic radiative transfer modeling, and to provide a survey of the types of sensing systems in use today, the types of data that they produce, and the tools and techniques available for interpretation and analysis, with reference to specific applications as appropriate.
 This approach fits the audience, which is typically made up of a mix of engineering and non-engineering graduate students having an interest in using remote sensing data for their own research.
 The two primary courses have been CEE 6100 Remote Sensing Fundamentals and CEE 6150 Digital Image Processing.
 Other remote sensing topics are covered using CEE 6180 Special Topics: Remote Sensing course and, when appropriate, CEE 6170 Project in Remote Sensing.